-Editor's message: Employers are under no obligation to pay employees their full pay when they are on paternity leave, unless this is provided for contractually.
+Editor's message: Your organisation is under no obligation to pay employees full pay when they are on paternity leave, unless you have provided for this in the contract.

 Clio Springer, senior employment law editor

 Updated to include the proposed rate of statutory paternity pay for 2017/18.

 Line manager briefing on paternity leave and pay, including eligibility for paternity leave and pay, employees' rights during and after paternity leave, and employees' choices with regard to scheduling paternity leave.